iled/gsimcli/docs/gui.rst

    Example of the **Data/Load** settings pane

-   In this example, a single data file was loaded, and it have 7 header lines, as seen in the preview area.
-The data set name was automatically detected from the first header line and the variables order is being adjusted.
+   In this example, a single data file was loaded, and it has 7 header lines, as seen in the preview area.
+The data set name was automatically detected from the first header line and the variables order is being adjusted (*drag and drop*).

 Data file location
 ^^^^^^^^^^^^^^^^^^

-Browse a single file containing.
+Browse a single file containing the data set.
 This option is automatically disabled if `Batch`_ is enabled.

 .. _header:

 Header
 ^^^^^^

-Enable if every data file have the header lines as the standard specified in the `GSLIB format`_.
+Enable if every data file has header lines as the standard specified in the `GSLIB format`_.

 File preview
 ^^^^^^^^^^^^